MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-how-to-enable-network-unlock.md

 The Network Unlock server component is installed on supported versions of Windows Server 2012 and later as a Windows feature that uses Server Manager or Windows PowerShell cmdlets.
 The feature name is BitLocker Network Unlock in Server Manager and BitLocker-NetworkUnlock in Windows PowerShell.
 This feature is a core requirement.

 Network Unlock requires Windows Deployment Services (WDS) in the environment where the feature will be utilized.
-Configuration of the WDS installation is not required; however, the WDS service needs to be running on the server.
+Configuration of the WDS installation is not required; however, the WDS service must be running on the server.

-The network key is stored on the system drive along with an AES 256 session key, and encrypted with the 2048-bit RSA public key of the unlock server's certificate.
+The network key is stored on the system drive along with an AES 256 session key and encrypted with the 2048-bit RSA public key of the unlock server's (**should this be "unlocked server's certificate or Unlock server certificate**) certificate.
 The network key is decrypted with the help of a provider on a supported version of Windows Server running WDS, and returned encrypted with its corresponding session key.

 ## <a href="" id="bkmk-networkunlockseq"></a>Network Unlock sequence

 The unlock sequence starts on the client side when the Windows boot manager detects the existence of Network Unlock protector.
 It leverages the DHCP driver in UEFI to obtain an IP address for IPv4 and then broadcasts a vendor-specific DHCP request that contains the network key and a session key for the reply, all encrypted by the server's Network Unlock certificate, as described above.
 The Network Unlock provider on the supported WDS server recognizes the vendor-specific request, decrypts it with the RSA private key, and returns the network key encrypted with the session key via its own vendor-specific DHCP reply.

 On the server side, the WDS server role has an optional plugin component, like a PXE provider, which is what handles the incoming Network Unlock requests.
-The provider can also be configured with subnet restrictions, which would require that the IP address provided by the client in the Network Unlock request belong to a permitted subnet in order to release the network key to the client.
+You can also configure the provider with subnet restrictions, which would require that the IP address provided by the client in the Network Unlock request belong to a permitted subnet to release the network key to the client.
 In instances where the Network Unlock provider is unavailable, BitLocker fails over to the next available protector to unlock the drive.
 In a typical configuration, this means the standard TPM+PIN unlock screen is presented to unlock the drive.

 The server side configuration to enable Network Unlock also requires provisioning a 2048-bit RSA public/private key pair in the form of an X.509 certificate, and distributing the public key certificate to the clients.
 This certificate must be managed and deployed through the Group Policy editor directly on a domain controller with at least a Domain Functional Level of Windows Server 2012.
 This certificate is the public key that encrypts the intermediate network key (which is one of the two secrets required to unlock the drive; the other secret is stored in the TPM).